About the card

 - January 1, 2025 – All persons regardless of age

-The card will be issued by the California State Parks Division of Boating and Waterways (DBW).
-DBW plans to begin issuing the California Boater Cards prior to Jan.
-1, 2018, implementation date.
-The Boater Card Technical Advisory Group anticipates that the cost of the card will be no more than $10.
-The lost card replacement fee will be no more than $5.
+The card is issued by the California State Parks Division of Boating and Waterways (DBW).
+DBW began issuing the California Boater Card on Dec.
+1, 2017.
+The lifetime card fee is $10.
+The lost card replacement fee is $5.

 Once DBW has received your application, proof of education and payment, you will receive a 90-day temporary boater card by email.
 You should receive your official boater card by mail within 60 days.